Examination under the Global Patent Prosecution Highway

 The Global Patent Prosecution Highway (GPPH) is an initiative where you may request accelerated examination in one office based on the allowance of at least one claim in a corresponding application in another office.

-With effect from 1st November 2014, the pilot GPPH program extends to 19 offices.
+With effect from 6th July 2015, the pilot GPPH program extends to 21 offices which includes IP Australia.

 The Global Patent Prosecution Highway (GPPH) agreement is an extension of the original Patent Prosecution Highway (PPH) pilot to include eighteen additional countries.
 The extension of the PPH program is part of our continued focus on strengthening international cooperation between overseas patent offices and ensuring maximum work-sharing potential.